 But when your get up and go has got up and gone, it helps to have a system in place that gets you back on the straight and narrow.

-This checklist is something that I turn to when I feel like I’ve been out of the flow for long enough.
-It’s a simple series of tasks that I know will boost my mood, energy and my level of personal commitment, once completed.
+I call this system my Personal Reboot Checklist, and it’s something I turn to when I get out of the flow.
+The checklist contains a simple series of tasks that I know will boost my mood, energy, and motivation.
 And it works like a charm.

-Like a pilot who checks off each critical item before taking off in their plane, following this checklist is your safety guide for a smooth day of healthy living.
+Like a pilot who checks off each critical item before taking off in their plane, following this checklist is your safety guide for re-establishing a routine of wellbeing.

 How To Make A Personal Reboot Checklist